Baja California and the Sea of Cortez

 Rounding the tip of the peninsula, we then enter the Sea of Cortez, the youngest and perhaps the richest sea in the world.
 Nutrients from deep submarine canyons feed abundant fish and plankton near the surface.
 We spend the remainder of the expedition cruising its tropical waters looking for cetaceans and other wildlife and exploring its fascinating islands.
 In this area we often encounter numerous Humpbacks feeding, and courting.
 We will usually spend time watching incredible displays of breaching, flipper slapping and lobtailing.
 There are also over 600 species of fish here, including huge Manta Rays, mobulas and several species of shark.
 We have had great views of Blue and Hammerhead Sharks, and we usually see turtles, Sailfish and huge Sunfish too.
 At night we may marvel at bioluminescent seas and watch seahorses, sea snakes and flying fish as they are drawn to the ship’s lights and if you are really lucky, bioluminescent dolphins!
 The bird life is spectacular, the islands support a large number of tropical birds including Blue-footed Boobies, Magnificent Frigatebirds, Red-billed Tropicbirds and a variety of hummingbirds including the endemic Xantu’s.
 On some islands, giant cacti such as the Cardon reach a height of over 65 feet (20 metres) and tower over a host of curiously shaped succulents.
 This is the territory of some intriguing bird species such as Cactus Wren, Grey Thrasher and Gila Woodpecker, as well as many other specialised desert inhabitants including various lizards and the endemic Rattleless Rattlesnake (which are harmless).

 Our transition from temperate to tropical waters makes this an extraordinarily rich and varied expedition.
 These are days packed with more superb whale and dolphin watching, shore walks to investigate spectacular forests of cacti, tide pools and mangroves, some excellent bird watching, and snorkelling with colourful fish and inquisitive California Sea Lions.
+In recent years the Whale Sharks that visit this region have been staying into April.
+Subject to their presence each spring, we will spend some time looking for them and there may be opportunities for those who wish, to swim with them.

 Day 1: Arrive San Diego, overnight hotel (room only).